sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

    <img src="images/azure_resources.png">

-7. Navigate to one of the WebApp from the resource group and you will see the application is deployed successfully with the changes.
+7. Navigate to either Dev or Staging web app in the resource group and you will see the application is deployed successfully with the changes.

    <img src="images/mhc_web_app.png">